 Table 2 summarizes regional variations for the two measures of living arrangements, and this time also includes large data groupings from Ruggles' collection.
-Ruggles has noted that the lowest percentages for living in stem families were observed for Western Europe in the 20th and 21st centuries, and for the Nordic countries in the 19th century.
-Whereas North America has slightly higher rates, the rates from the 20th and 21st centuries in Eastern and Southeastern Europe are much closer to the rates of Western Europe and North America than to those of other regions in the world (particularly in Asia).
-However, new datasets from historic Eastern Central and Southeastern Europe show rates of living in stem families that are very close to the rates of the Asian and African samples in Ruggles' data.
+Ruggles has noted that the lowest percentages for living in stem families were observed for Western Europe in the twentieth and twenty-first centuries and for the Nordic countries in the nineteenth century.
+Whereas North America has slightly higher rates, the rates from the twentieth and twenty-first centuries in Eastern and Southeastern Europe are much closer to the rates of Western Europe and North America than to those of other regions in the world (particularly in Asia).
+However, new data sets from historic Eastern Central and Southeastern Europe show rates of living in stem families that are very close to the rates of the Asian and African samples in Ruggles' data.
 The Serbian rate, in particular, is almost as high as the Asian mean.
-The highest rates for some single regions within our new datasets are almost as high as the highest country means recorded for Asian or African countries.
-These regions are the district of Elbasan-South in Albania and region 8 in the Polish-Lithuanian dataset (today western Ukraine), where more than 50 percent of the elderly were living in stem families, according to Ruggles' definition.
+The highest rates for some single regions within these new data sets are almost as high as the highest country means recorded for Asian or African countries.
+These regions are the district of Elbasan-South in Albania and region 8 in the Polish-Lithuanian data set (today Western Ukraine), where more than 50 percent of the elderly were living in stem families, according to Ruggles' definition.
 In Albania, the proportions in the north were generally higher than in the central part of the country, while the western part of Poland-Lithuania also had generally lower rates than the eastern parts of the country.
-At least in this regard, Serbia was much more similar to northern Albanian and to the eastern part of the Polish-Lithuanian areas than to the other regions.
-A marked exception is the low proportion of elderly people living in stem families in region 1 of northern Poland inhabited by German Protestants, which is lower than in any country in Ruggles' dataset6.
+At least in this regard, Serbia was much more similar to Northern Albanian and to the eastern part of the Polish-Lithuanian areas than to the other regions.
+A marked exception is the low proportion of elderly people living in stem families in region 1 of Northern Poland inhabited by German Protestants, which is lower than in any country in Ruggles' data set.

 The share of the elderly living in joint families is generally much lower.
-The Western European and North American countries have rates that are consistently below one percent.
+The Western European and North American countries have rates that are consistently below 1 percent.
 The contemporary Eastern and Southeastern European samples have only 1.8 percent on average, with only Greece in 1971 reaching 6.5 percent.
 This level is only surpassed by East and South Asian data, while the averages for the other regions fall between these extremes.
-Only four countries (Iraq 1997, Vietnam 1989, China 1990 and 1982) have shares of elderly living in joint families that are above 10 percent.
-In contrast, the Albanian census of 1918 has a proportion of 13.9 percent, the Polish-Lithuanian dataset has an average of 15.7 percent, and the Serbian sample even has an average of 27.5 percent; making these datasets comparable to the highest rates of single countries in Ruggles' dataset.
-The Polish-Lithuanian data reveal a marked difference between the region's western and eastern halves: the western part of the region has rates that are very similar to those seen in 19th-century Western Europe, while the rate of joint-family co-residence in the eastern half of the region is, at 24.3 percent, higher than in any country in Ruggles' collection, and is second only to that of the Serbian sample.
-Within Albania, we again see higher rates in the northern parts and lower rates in the central parts of the country.
-The only exceptions are the region North2, with less than 10 percent; and the region South, with 16.6 percent.
-Regarding living in stem families, the Albanian urban data resemble data from North America in the 19th century and from the Latin American or Middle Eastern samples in the 20th century.
-The proportion of elderly urban Albanians living in joint families is even more exceptional.
-With values of 9.5 percent, it is higher than any African sample in Ruggles' data.
-The highest rates can be found for regions 11S and 10 in the eastern part of historic Poland-Lithuania (today southern Belarus and northern Ukraine), where more than 30 percent of the elderly were living in joint families-more than in any Albanian or Serbian region, and far more than in any country in Ruggles' collection.
+Only four countries (Iraq 1997, Vietnam 1989, China 1990, and 1982) have shares of elderly living in joint families that are above 10 percent.
+In contrast, the Albanian census of 1918 has a proportion of 13.9 percent, the Polish-Lithuanian data set has an average of 15.7 percent, and the Serbian sample even has an average of 27.5 percent; making these data sets comparable to the highest rates of single countries in Ruggles' data set.
+The Polish-Lithuanian data reveal a marked difference between the region's western and eastern halves: the western part of the region has rates that are very similar to those seen in nineteenth-century Western Europe, while the rate of joint-family coresidence in the eastern half of the region is, at